-Students not meeting SAP requirements at the end of the term of Financial Aid Warning will be placed on Financial Aid Suspension.
-The student will no longer qualify for federal and/or state financial aid.
-Students will be notified via Cleary email account before the beginning of the next semester.
+A student who is not meeting SAP requirements at the end of the term of Financial Aid Warning will be placed on Financial Aid Suspension.
+These students are no longer eligible for federal and/ or state financial aid.
+Students will be notified via Cleary email account before the beginning of the next semester and will be eligible to appeal.